Wodie/p25link/README.md

 Page functionality implemented if repeaters are on same TG.

-Repeater Scan mode with priority index for talk groups.
+Repeater scan mode with priority index for talk groups.

 Local and remote courtesy tones.

-Use the same router setup as with pnxmono.

 ## For P25-MMDVM network:
 Voice talk groups 11 to 65534.